bonzaiferroni/bonzAI/README.md

 }
 ```

-#### Persistent memory
+#### Data persistent across game ticks

 New Operation and Mission objects are instantiated each game tick.
 Whenever possible, member variables are evaluated by accessing the Game object and its convience properties (i.e., `Game.structures`) .
-For everything else, persistent memory can be accessed for each Operation through the `operation.memory` and `mission.memory` properties, which are hosted on the flag that is being used to bootstrap the operation.
+For everything else, persistent data can be accessed for each Operation through the `operation.memory` and `mission.memory` properties, which are hosted on the flag that is being used to bootstrap the operation.

 #### Operation phase functions